 Introduction to Environmental Science presents an overview of Earth's environmental problems as a result of human interactions with the natural world and discusses possible solutions.
-The topics explored in this class include environmental interrelationships, philosophical and economic issues, principles of ecology, sources and use of energy, impact of human activities on natural ecosystems, and the major types of pollution.
-The class is offered alternatively online through the Internet or as a regular classroom and does not require any previous course work or knowledge in college-level science.
+The topics explored in this class include: environmental interrelationships, philosophical and economic issues, principles of ecology, sources and use of energy, impact of human activities on natural ecosystems, and the major types of pollution.